Little Bit Recipes

 Variations

-Here are a few variations you might want to try to customize this mini tiramisu.
+Here are a few variations you might want to try to customize this no-bake tiramisu.

 • Use chocolate.
 In place of cocoa powder, shave some chocolate from a chocolate bar.

 • Add a topping.
-Top with fresh fruit, mint leaves, or drizzle chocolate sauce over the dessert.
+Top with fresh fruit, mint leaves, or drizzle chocolate sauce over each cup.

 • Add additional layers.
 You can add in a layer of chocolate ganache, Nutella or even berries to change up the flavor profile.